Undergraduate Enrollment: 4,081

 - Many of our students choose an interdisciplinary option, allowing them to create their own combination of upper division art courses and electives.

-- Biola’s art department hosts an annual spring symposium that brings to campus prominent artists and scholars to discuss timely topics related to the visual arts and Christianity.
-In addition, an outstanding Visiting Artist Series is a hallmark of our program.
+- The Biola Art Department through the CCCA, hosts an annual spring symposium that brings to campus prominent artists and scholars to discuss timely topics related to the visual arts and Christianity.